Bait a Hook: Content

 The song talks about the male narrator's former lover choosing another man, who he expresses dislike for and is more sophisticated than he is as well as how he cannot do the things that the narrator himself can ("He can't bait a hook, he can't even skin a buck").
-He criticizes that man for driving a Toyota Prius and eating sushi and tells her in the chorus that "I ain't even worried, you'll come running back."
+He criticizes that man for driving a Toyota Prius and eating sushi and tells the woman in the chorus that "I ain't even worried, you'll come running back."
 By the end of the song, he recalls his former love’s temper and realizes it’s better her new lover has to deal with that now instead of him.

 Moore co-wrote this song with Rhett Akins and Jeremy Stover.
 He told Taste of Country that the idea came to him after he thought that "everybody hates their ex-boyfriend or ex-girlfriend, and it’d be pretty funny if maybe she went with somebody completely opposite of you."